Dolmant/thincats/README.md

 todo put all golang stuff in a cloud function?
 projectID: override hardcoded projectID

+Description:structure of content posts:
+Release will only support blog posts
+Will have a read only html content viewer and a html source code editor Also static list of existing posts with delete buttons on them can add new post or delete posts posts use mounted mongo container served by golang endpoint

 build a little dev cmd tool to run all the build stuff like before

 cache resource rendering/processing